ozdemirht/py_claude_prompt_eng/Readme.md

 Then, EA applies selection to build the next generation of prompts.

 PromptOutputGrader should evolve as the quality of prompts increases.
+Graders should also incorporate context_window to reflect cost attribute of prompt.
+Pareto-front will be a useful approach for comparison.

 Anatomy of a Prompt
 ----------